 At UVA we're committed to the National Colorectal Cancer Round Table’s shared goal of 80 percent of adults aged 50 and older being regularly screened for colorectal cancer by 2018.

-- Every year, 1 in 20 Americans is diagnosed with colon cancer
+- One in 20 Americans is at risk of developing colon cancer

 - More than half of colon cancer deaths are preventable